-To get a sense of this rod, my buddy and I took it to the Owyhee River in Oregon this summer to chase some big brown trout.
-After he picked up the Echo Carbon XL, paired with an Echo Ion Fly Reel and an Orvis Clearwater weight forward fly line, I had a hard time getting it out of his hands.
+To get a sense of this rod, my buddy and I took it to the Owyhee River in Oregon to chase some big brown trout.
+After he picked up the Echo Carbon XL, paired with an Echo Ion Fly Reel, I had a hard time getting it out of his hands.

 There is something in the stroke of this rod that just comes alive as you’re casting it.
 Here’s how I describe it: As you start feeding out line in your false casts, it feels normal enough but when you get the line out for a midrange cast, the Carbon XL suddenly feels perfect.
 It’s as if your arm, hand, rod, fly line, and fly are all connected, working together in complete and total harmony.